 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash, other receivables, other financial assets and other investments.
+The Company's credit risk is primarily attributable to cash and other receivables.

 Cash is held with a reputable Canadian financial institution, from which management believes the risk of loss to be minimal.